 - The best selling “Christian” single of all time is MercyMe’s I Can Only Imagine.
-It’s the only Christian song to be certified 2x platinum in the U.S. The song originally was released in 1999.
+It’s the only Christian song to be certified 4x platinum in the U.S. The song originally was released in 1999.
 The re-recorded version, released in 2001, is the version that has broken all of the sales records.
-27 years later, it is still selling well – it is #1 today on the Billboard Hot Christian Songs chart.
+27 years later, it is still selling well – it charts in the top 10 regularly on the Billboard Hot Christian Songs chart.
 The song is a personal reflection of what someone would experience standing before God in Heaven.
 It was written by MercyMe’s Bart Millard, inspired by the death of his father when Bart was 18 years old.
 A film based on the song was released on March 16 of this year.

 - By far, Amy Grant is the best selling Christian artist (see my May 3, 2017 post about Grant).
 Grant’s Age to Age album was #1 on the Billboard Christian Albums chart for 85 weeks from 1982 – 1984, and she has had 17 albums top the chart for a cumulative total of 333 weeks – the next closest artist is Sandi Patti, at 112 weeks.

 - The great Elvis Presley only won 3 Grammy awards for his music – all in the Gospel category.
 His first Grammy was in 1967, winning for Best Sacred Performance for his album How Great Thou Art.
 In 1972, he won the Best Inspirational Performance Grammy for the album He Touched Me.
 Finally, he won the Best Inspirational Performance Grammy in 1974 for the live version of How Great Thou Art from the album Elvis Recorded Live On Stage In Memphis.